 - Apples are known for providing pectin, but pears are actually a better source of this special type of fiber.
 As a soluble fiber, pectin works by binding to fatty substances in the digestive tract, including cholesterol and toxins, and promotes their elimination.
 This means pear nutrition benefits the body’s detoxifying capabilities, helps regulate the body’s use of sugars and cholesterol, and improves gut and digestive health.
 Apples are also a good source of pectin and have similar benefits.

 - There are a similar number of calories in a pear and an apple.
-Both provide about 100 calories and have between 17–19 grams of sugar.
 They also contain similar quantities of carbohydrates, little fat and little protein.
-Pears and apples both provide about 10 percent to 14 percent of daily vitamin C needs.

 - Apples and pears are really versatile when it comes to creating both sweet and savory recipes.
 Pears are a bit softer, while apples tend to be crisper.
 They can be cooked/baked to make apple or pear sauce and can be added to baked goods, marinades, salads, etc.